stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 +++
-categories = ["automation", "devops", "programming"] date = "2026-08-01T08:46:00+01:00"
+categories = ["automation", "devops", "programming"] date = "2026-08-01T17:42:00+01:00"
 description = "Using shared Copier templates to maintain projects" slug = "copier-project-maintenance" tags = ["automation", "devops", "python"] title = "Maintaining Projects with Shared Templates Using Copier"
 +++

-[Copier](https://copier.readthedocs.io/en/stable/) enables you to maintain large numbers of projects by defining templates for common capabilites, adding the relevant templates to the projects that require those capabilities, and then evolving the projects by updating the shared templates that they use.
+[Copier](https://copier.readthedocs.io/en/stable/) is a command-line tool and a Python library that enables you to maintain large numbers of projects by defining templates for common capabilites, adding the relevant templates to the projects that require those capabilities, and then evolving the projects by updating the shared templates that they use.

 ## How It Works